Spa Error Codes

 We shut off hot tub because water was too low and went to fill it next day and was empty.
 Flo control cracked and an ozone check valve was broken.
 Replaced flo control, removed the ozone part and replace the line.
 It was working fine for a day and then flat lined on display, like this - - - - - I shut off power and restart it doesn't get rid of it.

 Is the heater very hot to the touch?
 Watchdog (the four dashes) is intended to come up and shut everything down because the high limit sensor on the heater has detected a temperature of 118 degrees.
 It could be that this spa sensor has failed or your heater is really getting very hot.
-Was it the Flo Switch that you replaced?
+Was it the flow switch that you replaced?
 If so make sure that is plugged into correct position at the circuit board.
 You may want to call service with this type of issue.
 The service techs have test plugs to determine if the sensor is causing or the circuit board.

 I think it may be tech time, can't check the heater if I can't get it on.
 I replace the flo switch but used the old wire, I have a different square end that is hard to find.